 6. Mini Trucks Are Real Off-Roaders

-Well, even in Japan with their skinny on-road tires and no lifts, these Japanese mini trucks are well known for their up-and-at-em go-anywhere ability.
-Japan itself has a mountainous spine running the length of the country, so any work vehicle like these doesn't cut it if it can't handle snowy inclines or rough forest tracks.
-The manual Farming models with their hi/lo range and locking rear diffs, or even the CVT models with locking rear diffs are especially well suited to these environment.
-These certainly aren't city slickers.
+Even in Japan where they are usually fitted with skinny tires and no lifts, these Japanese mini trucks are well known for their up-and-at-em go-anywhere ability.
+Japan itself has a mountainous spine running the length of the country, so any work vehicle like this doesn’t cut it if it can’t handle snowy inclines or rough forest tracks.
+The manual Farming models with their hi/lo range and locking rear diffs, or even the CVT models with locking rear diffs are especially well-suited to these environment.
+These certainly aren’t city slickers.

-But most of the mini trucks for sale here aren't sold in the original Japan spec.
-With 25" grippy tires and a 3" lift fitted, you end up with a vehicle that looks like this:
+But the mini trucks for sale here aren’t sold in that Japan-spec look.
+With 25″ grippy tires and a 3″ lift fitted, you end up with a vehicle that looks like this:

 They’re so light that when you add these wider tires you get a vehicle that really very rarely gets bogged down.
 Then you’ve got up to 12 inches of clearance under the center of the truck (more than a UTV) plus the low-mounted engine which gives a low center of gravity.
 Overall, it’s hard to conceive of a better design for a vehicle that can take you anywhere.